Mental health for queer Iraqis

 Connection is the medicine

 The single most important thing for surviving as a queer Iraqi is not being alone.
 Solitary suffering is what kills people.
-Even one connection — a friend who knows the truth, a community member you message weekly, a partner you trust — is enough to change the math.
+Even one connection.
+A friend who knows the truth, a community member you message weekly, a partner you trust.
+Is enough to change the math.

 If you do not have anyone, reach out to the collective.
 We will not judge you, we will not require you to perform any specific identity, and we will not push you to do anything you are not ready for.
 We will just be there.